 Practice Time Management

 Losing control of your schedule can feel like losing control of your life.
-With strong time management skills, leaders can reclaim their time and decrease work stress.
+With strong time management skills rooted in essentialism, leaders can reclaim their time and decrease work stress.
 First, begin creating a focused list of high-priority work.
 One of the best resources for focus is working through The Eisenhower Matrix.
 Write down all the jobs on your plate, then categorize them into four sections:

 - Do first—urgent and most important